 If you don’t fancy setting off on one of these walks on your own there are numerous guiding companies who can help you along the way, whether you want to take a fully guided trip or just have someone transport your bags between stops.
 Just pack up a few snacks, tighten up those boot laces and you’re off!

-The UK is filled with breathtaking walks, from short rambles with the family to long distance treks across the beautiful countryside.
+Britain is filled with breathtaking walks, from short rambles with the family to long distance treks across the beautiful countryside.
 Walking is really a unique way to experience a country and it’s something we really don’t do enough of.
-Consider taking a slower type of holiday and immerse yourself completely in the landscape and history of this lovely little island.
+Consider taking a slower type of holiday and immerse yourself completely in the landscape and history of this lovely island.